Red Lobster: Promotions

 Red Lobster introduced a new Daily Deals menu in 2020, featuring Endless Shrimp Mondays and more deals.

+In June 2023, Red Lobster reintroduced Ultimate Endless Shrimp, normally run as a limited-time promotion during autumn, as a permanent addition to their menu.
+For $20, guests could order two shrimp dishes to start, and keep ordering until they were full.
+This resulted in a $11 million loss for Red Lobster in its third quarter earnings for that year, as the company underestimated the amount of customers taking advantage of a deal that had low profit margins.
+In response, Red Lobster raised the prices on the deal twice, from $20 to $22, and then to $25.

 Menu

 The brand specializes in seafood, including crab, fish, lobster, mollusks, and shrimp.
 It also serves chicken, desserts, pasta, and steak.

 Lobster bisque controversy

-In February 2016, Inside Edition reported that Red Lobster used a mix of less expensive langostino along with Maine lobster in their lobster bisque recipe.
+In February 2016, Inside Edition reported that Red Lobster used a mix of less expensive langostino along with Maine lobster in its lobster bisque recipe.

 Locations

-As of June 23, 2020, the company had 719 locations worldwide.
-These locations span 44 US states (including Puerto Rico, Guam), China, Canada, Ecuador, Hong Kong, Japan, Malaysia, Mexico, the Philippines, Qatar, and the United Arab Emirates.
+As of February 13, 2025, the company had 514 locations worldwide.
+These locations span 44 US states, Canada, Ecuador, Japan, Mexico, and Thailand.

+In popular culture

+In 2007, writer Stewart O'Nan published the novella Last Night at the Lobster about the closing of a Red Lobster restaurant in Connecticut.